-That's the question the Watch List, published every few years, is designed to answer.
-The latest edition was published in 2014 and identifies 233 species most in need of conservation action.
+That's the question the Watch List of birds, published every few years, is designed to answer.
+The latest edition was published in 2016 and identifies 432 species most in need of conservation action.

 Most of the Watch List species are protected by the Migratory Bird Treaty Act, and more than one-third of them already receive extra protections under the U.S. Endangered Species Act (ESA).
 The species that are not yet ESA species need urgent conservation attention to keep them from becoming threatened or endangered.